 RG: Investment in space exploration is the best long-term investment in our future that we can make.
 The challenges facing humanity boil down to a matter of perspective.
 Besides all the direct and spin-off technological benefits that have already, and will continue to vastly improve life on Earth, space exploration broadens and expands our perspective.
 Humanity is at a critical moment in history, when the very survival of all life on our planet hangs in the balance.
 In order for life to survive on Earth, one specific species–homo sapiens– needs to figure out how to be the first species in history to cooperate on a planetary scale.
 Many species cooperate on a massive scale (ants, bees, fish), but all limit their cooperation to their community, however that is defined (the anthill, beehive, or school).
 Humans need to expand their community to encompass the entire planet.
 Space exploration provides the necessary shift in perspective that will serve as the foundation of a fully functioning planetary community.

 Ron Garan is a highly decorated NASA astronaut, fighter pilot, and active social entrepreneur who believes that appropriately designed and targeted social enterprise can solve many of the problems facing our world.

 Ron Garan and United Nations Assistant Secretary General on Climate Change Jonos Pasztor were special guest speakers for A View From The Cloud event at Dag Hammarskjold Plaza September 14, 2015

-* Rising Above A Conversation with Ron Garan, Astronaut, originally published in the UN 75th anniversary issue of CENTERPOINT NOW "Are we there yet?”, the publication and ©2020 of World Council of Peoples for the United Nations, co-produced with Streaming Museum.
+* Rising Above A Conversation with Ron Garan, Astronaut is featured in Centerpoint Now ©2020, World Council of Peoples for the United Nations, UN 75th anniversary special edition "Are we there yet?" co-produced with Streaming Museum.